HRSAndrabi/pykp/docs/source/index.rst

         :material-regular:`bolt;1.5em;sd-text-primary sd-mr-1` **Getting started**
         ^^^

-        PyKP?
-Check out the Quick Start Guide.
-It contains an introduction to the main features of the package.
+        New to PyKP?
+The Quick Start Guide provides an introduction to the main functionalities of the package.

         +++